dynamotn/dotfiles/README.md

 This repository contains all my dotfiles managed by [chezmoi](https://github.com/twpayne/chezmoi).
 Please note that this is my own personal dotfiles.

+## :brain:&nbsp; Philosophy
+TODO: Show all conditions or philosophy that are required for this repository.

 ## :camera:&nbsp; Screenshots
 TODO: List all screenshots